Key takeaways.

 So who might get the most out of this tea?

-The nervous anxiety type is the person who doesn’t necessarily feel anxious every day, but gets arrested by it when the trigger arrives.
-You know you’re right for the CCC recipe if you are the kind of person who lives their stress 100 times over.
-Someone speaks to you the wrong way at the bus stop, then you call your friend and repeat the story, and then when you get home, you live through the story all over again with your housemates.
+If someone speaks to you the wrong way at the bus stop, then you call your friend and repeat the story, and then when you get home, you live through the story all over again with your housemates.
 Each time you recount the story, all the feelings bubble up in you all over again.
 You’re literally arrested by the trigger.

-When it happens, there’s usually an aspect of a nervous belly.
+When it happens, there’s usually an aspect of a "nervous belly."
 There’s an element of anger or rage in this kind of anxiety, and a strong sense of entitlement.
 There can be a sudden urge to go to the toilet, and the belly itself starts to “run away” with the sensations.

 The CCC recipe has two main functions.
 The first is to cool down the belly that has become hot with bile.
 The second is to cool down the mind, which consequently becomes hot from the vapours travelling upwards from the belly.

-- Add 1 teaspoon of chamomile and californian poppy to 150 mL of boiling water.
+Step 1: Add 1 teaspoon of chamomile and californian poppy to 150 mL of boiling water.
 Let it steep for 10 minutes.

-- Strain into a cup and add your desired dose of CBD oil.
+Step 2: Strain into a cup and add your desired dose of CBD oil.

-Fear lives in our kidneys, and as an herbalist, should I encounter the fearful anxiety type, would look to the kidneys as one of the first lines of treatment.
 The kidneys have a downward flow of energy (producing urine), and so does fear.
 When fear clogs up the kidneys, there can be slow or infrequent urination.
 There can also be “swellings” in the body, accumulations of morbid fluid that should have otherwise been expelled.
-The kidneys are home of the element of “letting go”.
-And when they are functioning properly, it’s generally easy to let go of fear and anxiety.
+The kidneys are home of the element of “letting go.”
+When they are functioning properly, it’s generally easy to let go of fear and anxiety.

 In this kind of anxiety, there can also be sudden and uncontrolled urination.
 It happens sometimes to children when they are confronted with something particularly terrifying.
 When it occurs in adults, we generally accept that there’s an underlying emotional or neurological problem.

-This recipe has two main functions.
-The first is to warm the kidneys and belly to loosen up fluids in the body and encourage the downward flow of energy.
-The second is to bring on sleep, which is a moment of relaxation that allows the body to restore its normal function.
+- The first is to warm the kidneys and belly to loosen up fluids in the body and encourage the downward flow of energy.

-- Add one teaspoon of juniper berries and one teaspoon of valerian root to 150 mL of boiling water.
+Step 1: Add one teaspoon of juniper berries and one teaspoon of valerian root to 150 mL of boiling water.
 Allow it to steep for 15 minutes.

-- Strain into a cup and add your desired dose of CBD (larger doses are tolerated here, as this is a night time recipe).
+Step 2: Strain into a cup and add your desired dose of CBD (larger doses are tolerated here, as this is a night time recipe).

 Enjoy the taste, and a warm night’s sleep.